 - A comprehensive nutritional approach combining with direct joint-supporting nutrients offers the most effective strategy for maintaining mobility and comfort throughout a dog’s life.

-Understanding the Gut-Joint Axis
+- What Is the Gut-Joint Axis in Dogs?

 - The Microbiome’s Role in Systemic Inflammation